-DLC hearings: an overview
+District licensing committee hearings: an overview

-In this section you can find out about what a DLC is, its role, and the way it operates.
+In this section you can find out about what a district licensing committee is, its role, and the way it operates.

-DLCs are set up under the Act and are administered by your local council.
+District licensing committees are set up under the Act and are administered by your local council.
 They're independent decision-making bodies.
-Within their local areas, DLCs decide applications for:
+Within their local areas, district licensing committees decide applications for:

-- new on-, off-, club and special licences
+- new on-, off- club and special licences

-- renewals of on-, off-, and club licences
+- renewals of on-, off- and club licences

 - new and renewed managers' certificates

-- variations of licence conditions
+- · variations of licence conditions

-- enforcement action for special licences.
+- · enforcement action for special licences.

-Each DLC is made up of a chairperson (who can be either a councillor or a commissioner) and two members appointed from a list of members approved by the council.
+Each district licensing committee is made up of a chairperson (who can be either a councillor or a commissioner) and two members appointed from a list of members approved by the council.
 The committee members have experience relevant to alcohol licensing matters (and can include elected members of the council).
 A commissioner is someone who's not a councillor but has the required knowledge, skill and experience relating to alcohol licensing, and is appointed under the Act.

-The members must not be people who could be biased due to their current involvement in the alcohol industry, and for each hearing there's a process to check that no one on a DLC has any conflict of interest.
+The members must not be people who could be biased due to their current involvement in the alcohol industry, and for each hearing there's a process to check that no one on a district licensing committee has any conflict of interest.

 The role of the committee is to consider and decide licence applications.
-This includes listening to and evaluating evidence and arguments for and against applications and making decisions on them.
+This includes listening to evidence and arguments for and against applications and making decisions on them.
 The committee is an independent and impartial body that makes its decisions by considering the reports and evidence presented to it against the criteria in the Act and any relevant case law.
 While the committee is administered by the council, and may include councillors, it makes its decisions independently of the council, according to the provisions of the Act.

-If there are any public objections to a licence application or opposition from reporting agencies, or the DLC decides that it wishes to call a hearing, the applicant is invited to attend a DLC hearing.
+If there are any public objections to a licence application or opposition from reporting agencies, or the district licensing committee decides that it wishes to call a hearing, the applicant is invited to attend a district licensing committee hearing.

-As an objector you'll also be invited to attend the hearing in person.1 You don't have to speak at the hearing, but if you do your objection will likely have more impact on the committee.
+As an objector you'll also be invited to attend the hearing.
+You don't have to speak at the hearing, but if you do your objection will be likely to have more impact on the committee